BraedonWooding/Porc/docs/Bytecode.md

 - `DIV` division (both args are promoted to floats)
 - `INT_DIV` integer division (both are demoted to ints)
 - `MOD` modulus
+- `POW` power

+#### Specialised Arithmetic

+Each arithmetic command also has a `REG_` version in which the instruction guarantees that the given memory addresses are 8 bytes.

+There are also `INT_` and `FLT_` versions of all instructions denoting that both are integers or both are floating points (respectively) this is implicitly also a `REG_` command.

 ### Movement